-Red-Chris is situated in northern British Columbia within the accreted Stikinia terrane of the Canadian Cordillera (see figure 7.1).
-This terrane forms a broad northwesterly trending belt in the centre of the Cordillera from southern British Columbia into southwestern Yukon, and forms a major part of the 'Intermontane Belt'.
-Stikinia is dominated by early Mesozoic island-arc volcanic strata and related intrusions, overlying a basement of Carboniferous, strongly deformed metasedimentary and metavolcanic rocks known as Stikine Assemblage.
-The Mesozoic arc rocks are the Middle to Late Triassic Stuhini Group, overlain by the Early and Middle Jurassic Hazelton Group.
-The Stuhini Group consists of basinal sedimentary rocks, and submarine augite or hornblende-phyric basaltic volcanics and volcaniclastics.
-The Hazelton Group is a diverse assemblage of bimodal, basaltic to rhyolitic subaerial and submarine volcanic rocks and related sediments, and may be a composite of two subparallel arcs and an intervening rift-basin(s) (Evenchick and Thorkelson, 2005).
-There was probably a short hiatus in the earliest Jurassic between the Stuhini and Hazelton groups.
-Regionally, both groups may host significant mineral deposits related to Late Triassic and/or Early to Middle Jurassic intermediate intrusions, or to volcanogenic hydrothermal activity.
-Red-Chris is in a Late Triassic intrusion in the Stuhini Group.
+Red Chris is situated in northern British Columbia within the accreted terrane of Stikinia (Fig. 7.1).
+This terrane forms a broad northwesterly trending area in the centre of the Canadian Cordillera from southern British Columbia into southwestern Yukon, and forms a major part of the 'Intermontane Belt'.
+Stikinia is dominated by early Mesozoic island arc volcanic strata and related intrusions, overlying a basement of Late Paleozoic metasedimentary and metavolcanic rocks known as Stikine Assemblage.
+In northern B.C., the Mesozoic arc rocks are the Late Triassic Stuhini Group, and the Early to Middle Jurassic Hazelton Group.
 Both the Stuhini and Hazelton assemblages formed in oceanic arcs outboard of the North American paleocontinental margin (now represented by the Omineca Belt), in response to east-directed, and possibly west-directed, subduction.
-Hazelton arc(s) formation was complicated by interarc extension and subsidence related to the migration and docking of the Stikinia microplate against the North American margin in the Early to Middle Jurassic.
+Hazelton arc(s) construction included an episode of interarc extension and subsidence related to the migration and docking of the Stikinia microplate against the North American margin in the Early to Middle Jurassic.